What Plastic ban? Delhi is second only to Maharashtra in single-use plastic consumption

-NEW DELHI: Single-use plastic products continue to be widely available in city markets in Delhi despite a nationwide ban.
-In a survey by the Centre for Science and Environment from July to December 2022, citizens reported Delhi as having the second highest sighting of single-use plastic in circulation.
+Single-use plastic products remain widely available in city markets in Delhi, despite a nationwide ban.
+According to a survey by the Centre for Science and Environment from July to December 2022, citizens reported that Delhi had the second-highest sighting of single-use plastic in circulation.
 Delhi (12.2%) ranked after Maharashtra (14.2%).
 Most of the products reported were unbranded.

 In the survey, participants were asked to submit geo-tagged photos of banned single-use plastic items they encountered in their neighbourhood.

-“Of the total complaints reported, 35.5% complaints were reported against carry bags, followed by straws (22.3%) and cutlery (18.4%),” the report said.
-The report added that the complaints were from across the country, indicating that the ban’s enforcement was poor everywhere.
+"Of the total complaints reported, 35.5% complaints were reported against carry bags, followed by straws (22.3%) and cutlery (18.4%)," the report said.
+The report noted that complaints came from across the country, suggesting that enforcement of the ban was inadequate everywhere.

-The report stated that the Central Pollution Control Board launched a public grievance redress mobile app on April 2 last year.
+The report stated that the Central Pollution Control Board launched a public grievance redressal mobile app on 2 April 2021.

-Till November last year, the total volume of complaints was 5,071 from 124 cities.
+As of November last year, the total volume of complaints stood at 5,071 from 124 cities.

 Siddharth Ghanshyam Singh, the programme manager for the municipal solid waste unit in CSE, said that markets in Delhi were flooded with banned single-use plastic items.